 Once everyone’s on board, here are some concrete steps to take:

 It’s crucial for employers to provide effective diversity and inclusivity guidance, training, and tools to everyone in the organization.
 Here are some possible training topics:

 Morgann Freeman is an entrepreneur, activist and founder of The Collective, a local network of professionals and advocates.
 Using her background in marketing and advertising, Freeman runs an inclusive communications consulting business to improve how companies interact with their employees and clients.

 “I focus on changing the way we approach how we talk to and interact with – verbally and nonverbally – one another in personal, organizational and global contexts,” Freeman said.

-Businesses like Freeman’s offer diversity and inclusion workshops and trainings, which help a company understand diversity through daily interactions.
-Rather than providing textbook definitions to complicated concepts, she helps business leaders understand better listening and speaking techniques.
+Businesses like Freeman’s offer diversity and inclusion workshops and training, which help a company understand diversity through daily interactions.
+Rather than providing textbook definitions of complicated concepts, she helps business leaders understand better listening and speaking techniques.